Aal (film): Plot

 The film is about the life of an ordinary man facing an extraordinary situation in a single day.
 The story starts in Sikkim and travels with a grip towards the climax in Chennai.
 The film screens about how the youngsters are brought to the terrorism.
-Amir (Vidharth) is an intelligent professor who has already been in love with Meenakshi (Hardika Shetty), who works in Sikkim.
+Amir is an intelligent professor who has already been in love with Meenakshi, who works in Sikkim.
 When Amir goes back to Chennai, he is blackmailed into joining a terrorist organization that would hold his family and Meenakshi captive.
 Then, the extraordinary things happen in one day.

 Cast

 Production

 The makers of the film noted that they managed to shoot the film in parts in Parry's Corner, making it the first film to do so in forty years.
 Similarly Anna Salai was used as a filming location for the first time in nearly twenty years.
-Scenes were also shot in Gangtok in Sikkim, a location never ever shown before in Tamil films.
+Scenes were also shot in Gangtok in Sikkim, a location not shown before in Tamil films.
 The tagline of the film is ‘Who says a man writes his own destiny?’